dktsrushing/CSCI490-Project/Software Design Plan/user_stories.md

 3: As a user, I should have access to a comprehensive database of organized, premade exercises; this would make the process of creating workout plans much more efficient.
 Acceptance Criteria:

+Zach
+–-

+1: As a user, I want to be able to select an option to automatically increment the sets or reps for my workouts each week.
+Acceptance Criteria:

+2: As a user, I want to have access to preset schedule templates as well as the option to create custom schedules with any workouts.
+Acceptance Criteria:

+3: As a user, I should have an interactive schedule displaying each day of the week for a specified number of weeks, allowing me to add and organize my workouts.
+Acceptance Criteria: